sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 ### sg migration leaves

-Identiy the migration leaves for the given commit.
+Identify the migration leaves for the given commit.

 Available schemas: